 It is about 5" in diameter.

-Each starfish is an unique work of art and is hand signed by John Gibbons.
+Each starfish is a unique work of art and hand signed by John Gibbons.